stfc-sciml/ffsas/README.md

 implemented in SciPy as `scipy.optimize.minimize(method='trust-constr')`, officially mentioned as "the most versatile constrained minimization algorithm implemented in SciPy and the most appropriate for large-scale problems".
-The computations of the Jacobian and Hessian are the most expensive steps during solution, for which `ffsas` uses GPU acceleration and file-based mini-batch computation to significantly reduce runtime and memory requirement.
+Computation of the Jacobian and Hessian of the χ2 error, as the most expensive step during solution, is accelerated by GPU and mini-batch computation.
-Such ideas are borrowed from deep learning and implemented with PyTorch.
+The idea is borrowed from deep learning and implemented with PyTorch.

-* **Accuracy**: the model parameters and the resulting intensity in a SAS problem can span many orders of magnitude, and a good choice of unit system is essential to avoid an ill-conditioned inverse problem. `ffsas` *automatically* analyzes the scales of data and parameters and determines a proper internal unit system to avoid accuracy loss from input to output.
-Such an internal unit system is hidden from users, who can use any external unit system for input and output.
+* **Accuracy**: the model parameters and the resulting intensity in a SAS problem can span many orders of magnitude, and a good choice of unit system is essential to avoid an ill-conditioned inverse problem. `ffsas` *automatically* analyzes the orders of magnitude of data and parameters so as to determine a proper internal unit system to avoid accuracy loss.
+Such an internal unit system is hidden from users, who can use an arbitrary unit system for input and output.

 * **Usability**: `ffsas` can be installed with `pip` in one line.
-Its usage only includes four API functions, respectively for
+Its usage only includes four APIs respectively for
     - computing the Green's tensor **G** given a model and a parameter space
     - define a **G**-system with this Green's tensor
     - using this **G**-system to compute intensity given parameter